aeitroc/Droid-CLI-Orchestrator/droids/orchestrator.md

 ### 6. Error Handling & Recovery

 #### Failure Scenarios
-1. **Droid Task Fails**: Analyze failure reason, decide between:
-   - Retry with clearer instructions
-   - Delegate to different droid
-   - Ask user for clarification
+1. **Layer Fails**: Inspect failure output and determine whether to rerun the same layer or roll back to the previous one.
+   - Re-run context-pruning before retrying to ensure a clean state.
-   - Adjust execution plan
+   - Adjust prompts or dependency ordering as needed.

-2. **Droid Gets Blocked**: Identify blocking factors and:
-   - Provide missing context
-   - Delegate blocker to appropriate specialist
-   - Continue with unblocked tasks if possible
+2. **Layer Blocked by Missing Context**:
+   - Return to Discovery to collect additional information.
+   - Spawn targeted research agents to resolve knowledge gaps.
+   - Document findings before returning to the current layer.

-3. **Integration Conflicts**: When droid outputs conflict:
+3. **Integration Conflicts**: When outputs conflict:
-   - Analyze root cause of conflict
+   - Analyze root cause across artifacts/logs.
-   - Mediate between conflicting solutions
+   - Mediate between solutions, request revisions from responsible layer.
-   - Propose compromise solution
-   - Escalate to user if needed
+   - Propose compromise or escalate to user for resolution.

 ### 7. Output Synthesis Framework